KeerthanaUmesh/Memory-Design/README.md

 This section outlines the comprehensive design flow for a 6T SRAM cell, encompassing both the cell itself and the design considerations for its essential peripheral circuits.

 ## SRAM Cell Design
+ While designing an SRAM cell the transistor sizing should that is W/L ratio should be such that
+ * the data read operation should